Home > News

 NHL News & Events

-- The National Park System Advisory Board Landmarks Committee will hold its next meeting on February 11-12, 2015, in Washington, DC.
+- The National Park System Advisory Board National Historic Landmarks Committee held its Fall 2014 meeting on February 11-12, 2015, in Washington, DC.
 Please visit our Fall 2014 Landmarks Committee meeting page for additional information.
 (The Fall 2014 meeting was postponed until February 2015.)

 - In honor of Veterans Day, we turn the spotlight to the USS Slater in Albany, New York, which was designated a National Historic Landmark in 2012.
 This destroyer escort is nationally significant for its association with American naval strategy and operations during World War II.
 The Slater is a rare and extraordinarily intact example of an important class of mass-produced warships designed for convoy protection and anti-submarine warfare.
 The 563 destroyer escorts built and completed between 1943 and 1945 were the single largest type of warship ever constructed by the United States Navy.
 These ships could be built in less than a month.
 Both men and women assisted in the construction of these ships and the rapid and sustained construction of these warships at unprecedented rates introduced fundamental changes into the American workplace.
 To learn more, read the NHL nomination for the ship.